 For more information:

-IONatura bacteriostatic powder coatings have been specifically designed to counter bacterial growth and sanitise surfaces, through the broad-spectrum antiseptic properties of silver ions Ag+.
+IONatura bacteriostatic powder coatings have been specifically designed to counter bacterial growth and sanitise surfaces, through the broad-spectrum properties of silver ions Ag+.

 For more information: